 Tapping the starter with a hammer

 Tapping on the starter’s outer frame using a hammer is one of the oldest tricks in the book.
 Every old-school mechanic will suggest you hit the starter while cranking to make it run.
-That’s good advice, since old starters can develop dead spots between the field coils and the armature.
+That’s good advice since old starters can develop dead spots between the field coils and the armature.
 This causes intermittent problems every time the starter stops on a dead spot.
 Taping on the starter can help resolve this by making the armature spin just enough to start.

-The only inconvenience with this tip is the fact that most cars have a transversal engine nowadays as opposed to longitudinal engines like before when all cars were RWD.
+The only inconvenience with this tip is that most cars have a transversal engine nowadays as opposed to longitudinal engines like before when all cars were RWD.
 The thing with a transversal engine is that the starter is usually located behind the engine.
 It’s between the engine and the firewall.
-Most of the time it’s under the intake manifold or over the exhaust manifold.
+Most of the time, it’s under the intake manifold or over the exhaust manifold.
 This location makes it really hard to reach even with your bare hand, let alone with a hammer.